Continuous Optimization Problems

 The Bohachevsky function is widely used for testing optimization algorithms.
 The function is usually evaluated on the hypercube x_i ∈ [-15, 15], for all i = 1, 2, …, n.

-Calculates the Bohachevsky function value for a given list of variables.
+Calculates the Bohachevsky function value for given variables.

 Notes